Strift/portfolio/content/blog/vue-dependency-injection.md

 ### Using dependencies in a composable

+Now let's use consume injected dependency (the user service) in one of our composable.
 Here’s how we can define a composable that uses the _UserService_ to fetch and manage user data:

 **src/composables/useUsers.ts**: